lzif/zevy-note/README.md

 # **ZephyrVault**

 **ZephyrVault** is your ultimate note-taking and idea management platform.
-Combining **lightweight performance** and **uncompromising security**, it’s designed to help you capture, organize, and collaborate on your ideas—anytime, anywhere.
+Combining **lightweight performance**, **uncompromising security**, and **offline-first support**, it’s designed to help you capture, organize, and collaborate on your ideas—anytime, anywhere.

 Whether you’re a student, creative professional, or part of a team, **ZephyrVault** lets your ideas flow freely while staying securely locked in your personal vault.